artfwo/pymonome/README.rst

 =====

 pymonome does not communicate with any of the devices directly.
-Like many monome applications, it uses serialosc for device detection and hardware input and output.
+Like many monome applications, it relies on serialosc for device detection and hardware input and output.
 As serialosc provides OSC (UDP) ports for all the devices connected to the host system, it is possible to connect to a grid via a known UDP port as follows:

 .. code-block:: python

+    import monome

     GRID_HOST = '127.0.0.1'
     GRID_PORT = 16816